marksutton/EART40003-Programming-for-Geoscientists/functions.md

 – if you want to round to the nearest integer instead, add 0.5 before using int.
 If the value cannot be converted (e.g. "4.5" can be converted, "Forty-two" cannot), the int function will throw an error and stop the program.

+**len(str) return type: integer [built-in]**
+Takes a string as an argument, and returns the number of characters in the string.
+This is one of the few string functions which is a normal function, rather than a method of str – so use it like `len("hello")` not `"hello".len()`

+**ord(string) return type: int [built-in]**
+Takes a string of length 1 (i.e. a single-character string) and returns the ASCII code representing it - see e.g. [http://www.asciitable.com/](http://www.asciitable.com/) for a list of codes).
+Will give an error if the string isn’t length 1.

 **print(value) return type: N/A [built-in]**
 <br />Outputs (prints) value to the terminal window that the program is running in. value can be a string, a number, or pretty much anything python can evaluate to a string or a number.

+**str(value) return type: string [built-in]**
+<br />Takes a value and tries to convert it into an string.
+This works on pretty much anything.